seirdb/stream-map-any/README.md

 It's very similar to Tokio's `StreamMap`, except that it doesn't require the streams to have the same output type.
-This can be usefull when you don't know what type of streams should be combined, acting as a runtime dynamic select.
+This can be useful when you don't know what type of streams should be combined, acting as a runtime dynamic select.

 ## Not a zero-cost-abstraction